Updated April 17, 2023

 Is it Multilevel Marketing (MLM)

-Here are ten reasons (or lies) of network or multi-level marketing, everyone needs to be cautious about:
+Here are ten reasons (or lies) for network or multilevel marketing everyone needs to be cautious about:

 1. Multilevel marketing is a profitable business compared to conventional ones

-Network marketing companies take great pains to establish that multi-level marketing business brings more money than conventional businesses or jobs.
-Most often, it is a handful of people at the top of the scheme who joined in the beginning and developed the downlines that end up being rich, while the majority who don’t have downlines or is unable to create one end up losing money or not profiting from the business at all.
-Mathematically, the argument by the companies of the models based on the point value system is not capable of enabling huge returns for distributors.
-If thousand people are needed to develop a downline, these thousand need to create another thousand each, and millions of people need to enroll to make the strategy viable.
+Network marketing companies take great pains to establish that multilevel marketing brings more money than conventional businesses or jobs.
+In most cases, a few individuals at the top of the scheme joined in the beginning and developed the downlines that ultimately became wealthy.
+In contrast, the majority who don’t have downlines or are unable to create one end up losing money or not profiting from the business.
+Mathematically, the argument by the companies of the models based on the point value system is incapable of enabling huge returns for distributors.
+Developing a downline requires a thousand people to each create another thousand, and millions of people need to enroll to make the strategy viable.

-Some experts said that out huge money shown to be made by some of the best performers comes from the constant enrolment that is enabled by the downlines as there is no limit on the number of distributors in an area and no surveys regarding marketing potential in the region.
+Some experts have stated that the vast amounts of money made by top performers come from continuous enrolment enabled by downlines, as there are no limits on the number of distributors in an area and no surveys conducted regarding the marketing potential of the region.

 2. Independent distributors are business owners